w3c/wpub/explainers/wpub-explainer.md

 Many types of publications consist of an ordered sequence of resources, which may be textual, audio, or images.
 The Publication Manifest defines a model for expressing this sequence of primary resources, as well as enumerating ancillary resources and providing metadata for the publication as a whole.

-We also define serializations of this model in JSON-LD (and YAML?), with a vocabulary largely based on schema.org.
-Initial work will focus on audio books, but we plan to extend the model to encompass web publications, digital sequential art such as comics, manga, and bandes desinees, and  possibly even EPUB.
+We also define serializations of this model in JSON-LD, with a vocabulary largely based on schema.org.
+Initial work will focus on audio books, but we plan to extend the model to encompass web publications, digital sequential art such as comics, manga, and bandes desinees, scholarly publications, and educational publications.

 ## Goals